ess-dmsc/topic-mapper/README.md

 # Topic Mapper

 Map Kafka topics many-to-one.
 Messages from the input topics are forwarded into the output topic.
+Kafka message timestamps are preserved.
 They can also optionally be filtered such that only messages of a particular flatbuffer schema ID get forwarded.

 This is intended as a development tool not something to use in production.
 Think carefully before using this, particularly with high-volume topics, as the data in the input topics are replicated.